 The proposed works are not anticipated to result in significant environmental effects.
 Due to the nature of the proposed works, no cumulative effects are anticipated with any other developments in the vicinity.
 Any future BEAR Scotland schemes will be programmed to consider already-programmed works and as such, any cumulative effects will be limited.

-In addition, a search using West Lothian Council 'Simple Search' identified no planning applications within 300m of the scheme.
-Overall, it is unlikely that the proposed works will have a significant cumulative effect with any other future works in the area.
+In addition, a search using Stirling Council 'Simple Search' identified no planning applications within 300m of the scheme.